PoC using SOA Suite Cloud Service (184.108.40.206): lessons learnedPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

 - SOA Cloud server processor load during test: under 10%

-This result was at least 100 times faster than the expected by the client.
-It proves that the infrastructure is good enough to support their load.
+The result was at least 100 times faster than the client expected.
+This proves that the infrastructure is good enough to support their load.

 Problems and solutions

-During the execution we find some challenges that can be used in future PoCs:
+During the execution, we found some challenges that could be useful for future PoCs:

-- By default, the WebLogic server in the SOACS starts with an extra parameter that will create problems to setup the client certificate in case you need to use https calls.
+- By default, the WebLogic server in the SOACS starts with an extra parameter.
+This will create problems with setting up the client certificate if you need to use https calls.

-Execute the bellow activities to remove this entry and be able to configure the client certificate:
+Execute the activities below to remove this entry, and to be able to configure the client certificate:

-- This error has been show even after the certificate been installed correctly if this property is there:
+- This error will show even after the certificate had been installed correctly if this property is there:

 - oracle.fabric.common.FabricInvocationException: javax.xml.ws.WebServiceException: Could not determine wsdl ports.
 WSDLException: faultCode=PARSER_ERROR: Failed to read wsdl file at: "https://client.dev/webservices/SOAProvider/plsql/client_soap_webserv/?wsdl", caused by: javax.net.ssl.SSLHandshakeException.: javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target

-At the end of the the PoC we are able to declare it a success based on the premisses defined in the beginning of the project.
-Some points that we can highlight:
+At the end of the the PoC, we were able to declare it a success based on the premises defined in the beginning of the project.
+A few points we can highlight:

-- Oracle Cloud is an environment stable and easy to work with.
+- Oracle Cloud is a stable and easy to work with environment.

 - To create a SOA CS instance, we have a quick starts option that will trigger a script with required setup (machine, storage, database, WebLogic, SOA Suite and network configuration).

 - We can use the Oracle Cloud interface to manage the instances, including the access to the consoles, define the access rules, SSH access and also network definition.
-There is a similar interface to manage the cloud machine, storage, memory and all related with the instance.
+There is a similar interface to manage the cloud machine, storage, memory and everything related to the instance.

-- Other than the instances, the WebLogic/SOA Suite maintenance is client responsibility.
-The cloud infrastructure is owned and managed by Oracle.
+- Other than these instances, the WebLogic/SOA Suite maintenance is the client’s responsibility.
+Only the cloud infrastructure is owned and managed by Oracle.